 How can the right technology help you build a truly people-centric organisation?

 Picking the right technology stack is crucial in providing a positive employee experience and building a people-centric organisation.
-For this, you need to allow your team to use modern tools that put the user experience first, enabling your people to simply get things done rather than struggle with figuring out how to use a software.
+For this, you need to allow your team to use modern tools that put the user experience first, enabling your people to simply get things done rather than struggle with figuring out how to use software.